AhmedKhalifa7/Ahmedkhalifa7/README.md

 ---
 ### Hi there!
 I'm Ahmed Hussein

 I'm an **Electrical and Electronic Engineering student**, a **Robotics enthusiast**, and an aspiring **Robotics Engineer**.
-I’m all about building robots designs, solving problems, and inspsiring the next generation of Innovation
+I’m all about building robot designs, solving problems, and inspsiring the next generation of Innovation

 ---
 ### About Me!